 - 14. The FM risk of the project is rated Moderate.
-The key risks identified are: (a) double dipping of expenditure due to the overlap period between SAIP I and II as the project implements similar activities in the projects; and (ii) inadequate and delayed implementation of external and internal audit recommendations. - 15.
-Mitigating measures include the following: (a) the SPIU will update the current FM guidelines to incorporate the new districts and activities of the project; (b) the project will continue to use the existing manual with updates and modifications as needed for SAIP II; (c) the SAIP II will finance new interventions and activities in the 9 districts of SAIP I interventions only after SAIP I is closed so as to avoid double count of expenditure; and (d) the World Bank will support and provide training on World Bank FM and disbursement procedures to project FM staff before effectiveness and as needed during project implementation.
+The key risks identified are: (a) double dipping of expenditure due to the overlap period between SAIP I and II as the project implements similar activities in projects; and (ii) inadequate and delayed implementation of external and internal audit recommendations. - 15.
+Mitigating measures have been incorporated in the project.
+These are: (a) the SPIU will update the current FM guidelines to incorporate the new districts and activities of the project; (b) the project will continue to use the existing manual with updates and modifications as needed for SAIP II; (c) the SAIP II will finance new interventions and activities in the 9 districts of SAIP I interventions only after SAIP I is closed so as to avoid double count of expenditure; and (d) the World Bank will support and provide training on World Bank FM and disbursement procedures to project FM staff before effectiveness and as needed during project implementation.